armand1m-development/mortybot/README.md

 - [x] `/rodosol_now`: fetch and display rodosol pictures if available
 - [x] `/tp_now`: fetch and display third bridge pictures if available

+### Horeca Skills

+Horeca means "Catery Services" in Dutch.
+Although all Dutch know the meaning of “horeca”, not everyone is aware of its origin: “horeca” is constructed by combining the first two letters of the Dutch words “hotel”, “restaurant” and “café” (meaning “bar”).

+Horeca Skills are skills meant to make it easy for one to find a nice hotel, restaurant or bar around a location.

+- [x] `/suggest <keyword>`: will suggest you the best places around a 2km radius from the location provided by the replied message.
+Send a location to the channel, and reply to it using this command to get suggestions.

 ## Developing

 Make sure you have Git and Deno 1.31+ available in your local environment.